 -

-While noodles soak, combine chicken with 2 tbsp coconut aminos, 2 tsp honey, and 2 tsp sesame oil.
+While noodles soak, combine chicken with marinade ingredients.
 Let sit for 5-10 minutes.

 -